The vast majority of television shows don't make it very far. Networks

 - The Incredible Hulk: The Animated Series was a dark cartoon — its protagonist was a Woobie, Destroyer of Worlds, always on the run, attacked from all sides by hero and villain alike.
 The Hulk is alone.
 This trope comes along in season 2, and the earlier introduced character of She-Hulk is now in every episode, making it far more Lighter and Softer.
 Regular teamups with other heroes became a thing, and Hulk wasn't an outcast.
 This sudden shift in the series' tone led to a swift cancellation.

-- Sonic the Hedgehog, though this was more due to the simultaneous cancelation of all of ABC's then-current lineup in favor of original programming than the actual quality of the writing.
+- Sonic Sat AM, though this was more due to the simultaneous cancellation of all of ABC's then-current lineup in favor of Disney programming (as they had just acquired ABC) than the actual quality of the writing.

 - The most prominent reason why Whatever Happened to...
 Robot Jones? never lasted long was because Cartoon Network SOMEHOW thought it was a good idea to air the episode premieres of the second season at 10:30 p.m. and the only other reruns being on Sunday at 4 p.m.
 Great move, Cartoon Network.
 REAL great move.